marcastel/snitch/README.md

 # Little Snitch rulesets

+Harden you macOS platform with these [Little Snitch][little-snitch] subscriptions organised in [rulesets].

+## Motivation

+The so-called _modern_ Internet (or Internet 2.0 as it was once called) is one in which you are no longer a mere mortal; you become a guinea pig in constant experimentation where the end goal is to know everything about you, what you are doing, what you are thinking, and possibly predicting your next thoughts and actions.

+I hate being a guinea pig.
+I love Internet.
+I need a means of _recovering_ my Internet freedom, without being _under cover_ all the time -- and by the way, so-called _private surfing_ is not really private because it makes the assumption websites are _friendly_, which evidently they are not.

+I hate smartphones, tablets and Microsoft Windows.
+I love UNIX and macOS for being the last lands of freedom.
+I don't want every other process on my computer calling home every couple of minutes and transfering information I have no control over.
+On UNIX I rely on the [AIT framework][ait-framework], which also operates on macOS.
+On macOS I further rely on [Little Snitch] to control all outgoing communications from any program or service.

+## Rulesets

 Little Snitch is an essential security component on my laptops and workstations -- and probably a reason why I resist adopting smartphones and tablets, which are for me, the most unsecure platforms one could possibly imagine in a world of pervasive tracking of all you online activities.
 While Little Snitch is a great piece of software and does its job nicely, it is a real pain